jakerobb/k8ssandra-scripts/README.md

 # K8ssandra Scripts

-This collection of scripts streamlinea the process of developing and testing [K8ssandra](https://k8ssandra.io).
+This collection of scripts streamlines the process of developing and testing [K8ssandra](https://k8ssandra.io).

 ## Prerequisites
 * The following software installed: